 The Most Flat-Out Gorgeous Beaches in Greece

-The island of Paros is in the very same Cyclades group as the big boys like Santorini and Mykonos, minus the cruise ships and budget airlines, so you’ll get more of it to yourself.
-Of all the beaches here, the cream of the crop is at Kolymbithres, a relatively popular spot where you’ll find a series of secluded coves sandwiched by dramatic, light gray granite rocks, marked by ultra-fine sand and relatively shallow water ideal for a casual dip.
-Rent a sunbed and order a cocktail straight to your chair, or head inland for a bite at one of the family-run tavernas all over the island; right off Kolymbithres, you’ll find beachside restaurants like Taverna Kolymbithres or Anemos Taverna cooking up the catch of the day.
+The island of Paros is in the very same Cyclades group as the big boys like Santorini and Mykonos—minus the cruise ships and budget airlines, so you’ll get more of it to yourself.
+Of the many beaches here, the cream of the crop is Kolymbithres, a relatively popular spot where you’ll find a series of secluded coves sandwiched by dramatic, light gray granite rocks.
+The ultra-fine sand and relatively shallow water makes it ideal for a dip.
+Rent a sunbed and order a cocktail straight to your chair, or head inland for a bite at one of the family-run tavernas all over the island; right off Kolymbithres, you’ll find beachside restaurants like Taverna Kolymbithres or Taverna Anemos cooking up the catch of the day.

 Have you ever wanted to go to the beach and to space at the same time?
-Well, believe it or not, you can—and we ain’t talkin’ about water on Mars.
+Well, believe it or not, you can—and we’re not talking about water on Mars.
 On the north shore of Milos, you’ll find Sarakiniko Beach, whose remarkable lunar landscape makes the already impressive waters of the Aegean Sea just that much better.
 Over the years, wind and waves sculpted the volcanic rock into the stellar moonscape we see today.
 At first glance, you may think the little cove looks far too small for more than a dozen or so spread-out towels.
-But worry not: the beauty of Sarakiniko (apart from the actual, stark-white beauty) is that the banks of smooth rocks are just as good for sprawling on and leaping off as the beach itself.
-A heads up: you’re gonna want to rent a scooter, ATV, or a car in nearby Adamas or Plaka to get to this one.
+But worry not—the beauty of Sarakiniko (apart from the actual, stark-white beauty) is that the banks of smooth rocks are just as good for sprawling on and leaping off as the beach itself.
+A heads up: You’re going to want to rent a scooter, ATV, or car in nearby Adamas or Plaka to get to this one.

-Shaped like the letter omega (that’s Ω, if you aren’t Greek or a frat bro), history buffs can geek out on the mythical past of this beach: it’s where Nestor and Telemachus met in Homer’s Odyssey, and also where Hermes hid the 50 oxen he stole from Apollo (presumably so he could start his premium leather handbag business).
+Shaped like the letter omega (that’s Ω, in case you need a refresher on Greek), history buffs can geek out on the mythical past of this beach: It’s where Nestor and Telemachus met in Homer’s Odyssey, and also where Hermes hid the 50 oxen he stole from Apollo.
 Hit up the ruins of a Mycenaean vaulted tomb or the 13th-century Old Navarino Castle, windsurf in the bay, or hike around the Gialova Lagoon, a 6,000-acre wildlife reserve where you can spot over 270 species of birds and the rare African chameleon.
-Or...just pick a spot to flop down by the beautiful blue water.
+Or,just pick a spot to flop down by the beautiful blue water.
 That works just fine, too.

 What’s better than a white-sand beach lapped by the aquamarine Aegean?
 Two white-sand beaches lapped by the aquamarine Aegean, of course.
 Megalos Simos and Mikros Simos are joined by this slender strip, forming the kind of curly "X" shape you last saw in algebra class.
 The island is just off the index finger of the Peloponnese, so it’s hard to get to, but well worth the effort.
-And although camping isn’t exactly what you think of when you dream up a Greek beach vacation, that’s exactly what’s on the menu here: after chowing down on fresh fruit and even fresher fish at Cervi, head a little further north and park it for the night at a Simos Camping site to experience a more unique side of paradise.
+And although camping isn’t exactly what you think of when picturing a Greek beach vacation, that’s exactly what’s on the menu here.
+After chowing down on fresh fruit and even fresher fish at Cervi, head a little further north and park it for the night at a Simos Camping site to experience a more off-the-beaten-path side of paradise.

 Don’t get us wrong, there are a lot of nice beaches on Mykonos.
-But if you’re not careful, you might just end up on one where a cocktail costs a day’s budget and people judge you based on how much you spent on your swimming trunks, and also, you spot Lindsay Lohan in the wild.
-So forget the see-and-be-seen scene of spots like Psarou, and head to Kapari instead.
-It’s conveniently close to Mykonos town and has sparkling calm water, but it’s mainly a locals’ hangout that remains refreshingly untouristed.
-After a blissful, non-pretentious afternoon, one of the many, many seaside restaurants that line the shore should top off your day nicely.
+But if you’re not careful, you might just end up on one where a cocktail costs a day’s budget and you spot Lindsay Lohan in the wild.
+So, forget the see-and-be-seen scene of spots like Psarou, and head to Kapari instead.
+It’s conveniently close to Mykonos Town and has calm, sparkling water (it’s mainly a locals’ hangout that remains refreshingly untouristed).
+After a blissful afternoon, one of the many, many seaside restaurants that line the shore should top off your day nicely.
 For Greek sunsets and seafood, try Vasilikos or Kostantis, or dig into more than two dozen varieties of hot, gooey pizza at Bellissimo.

 Navagio Bay, Zakynthos

-You don’t go to Santorini for the beaches: you go to look out over the awe-inspiring caldera and feel cool as hell.
+You don’t go to Santorini for the beaches—you go to look out over the awe-inspiring caldera at sunset.
 Still, all that volcanic history gives Santorini’s shores a special appeal of their own: black sand.
-Kamari is a strip of the stuff long enough that it won’t feel too crowded, despite the island’s undying popularity.
+Kamari is a strip long enough that it won’t feel too crowded, despite the island’s undying popularity.
 Just grab a straw-topped parasol and settle down for a day of naps, dips in the sea, and (of course) trips to the bar.
 Plus, along with a very cool open-air cinema and cocktail bar, it’s also worth visiting the Temple of Poseidon, whose remaining arch earned this beach its name, and the ancient ruins of Thira, both of which sit at the end of the beach at the base of the Mesa Vouno mountain.